Swydo/custom-integrations/docs/guides/helloWorld.md

 const endpoints = [
     {
-        id: 'swydo-hello-world-endpoint',
+        id: 'first-endpoint',
         connector: connector,
         fields,
     },
 ];
 ```

 Again the `init` script provided us with a default here.
-An endpoint with the identifier "swydo-hello-world-endpoint".
+An endpoint with the identifier "first-endpoint".
 Each endpoint has a `connector`, which is a JavaScript function that is going to handle requests for data by the user.
 Finally `fields` define all available dimensions, metrics and filters in an endpoint.
 The `init` command didn't
 create any fields for us,but we'll get back to those.